johsteffens/mocutsvd/doc/mocutsvd.md

 We presented a new platform-agnostic algorithm for general purpose singular value decomposition.
 The methods used are designed to remain portable in consideration of likely future developments in computing hardware.

-Even though the implementation does not need hardware specific code, with a standard optimizing compiler an impressive performance can be achieved.
+The implementation does not need hardware-specific code.
+The presented solution can achieve compettive performance just with standard optimizing compiler.

-We have not explicitly used SIMD instructions in our code.
-While the compiler might utilize SIMD instructions during optimizations, there are indications that more recent instruction sets (e.g. AVX-512) offer yet untapped territory for further improvements.
+We do not explicitly use SIMD instructions.
+While the compiler might utilize SIMD instructions for optimization, there are indications that the most recent SIMD instruction sets (e.g. AVX-512) were not used in our test-compilatios.

-We have not investigated the [DC-SVD.
+We have not investigated the DC-SVD.
 Combining the MocUT approach with DC-SVD might yield further improvements.

 ### Recent related work

 After my own research and most of the coding was completed but not yet published, I became aware of a 2025 publication by H. Wang et al. [14].
-It focuses on SVD-BLAS adaptation and argues that BLAS2 operations in eigenvalue decompositions can be superior to BLAS3 operations.
+It focuses on EVD-BLAS adaptation and argues that BLAS2 operations in eigenvalue decompositions can be superior to BLAS3 operations.
 In this paper, the authors take a similar stance towards back-transformation as I do.
-Their algorithm appears to be differnt from mine, though, and their focus is heterogeneous platforms, rather mine on general purpose CPUs.
+Their algorithm appears to be differnt from mine, though, and their focus is heterogeneous platforms.

 ## External References